TheKontinua/sequence/README.rst

 and philosophy.
 Instead, each chapter says "Here is an idea, and here is an example of how to use it."

 We plan to have a mentor's guide that will include the history and philosophy behind the ideas, which can be shared with the students that care.

+This is **not** a project-based approach.
+We teach an idea and give the student a chance to solve a problem with it.
+We do not assume that the student has access to a lab.
+We do not assume that there is a teacher available to help the student set up an experiment.

+Once again, this course is not for everybody.
+It assumes the student is curious and willing to struggle a little to satisfy that curiosity.

 More
 ----